Kayladenise/AvalancheM1/README.md

 To compile, navigate to the Solidity compiler tab in the left-hand sidebar.
 Make sure that the Compiler version is set to 0.8.27 (or other compatible version).
 Then, click the compile button.

-Navigate to the Deploy & run transactions tab, then proceed to click the Deploy button.
+Navigate to the Deploy & run transactions tab, then proceed to click the Deploy button to deploy the contract on the Remix environment.

 After deployment, go to the Deployed/Unpinned Contracts section and proceed to interact with the available functions of the program.

+Use the available functions to set the length and width, and calculate the area.

 Author/s
 Kayla Denise Umali